CircleCI vs Jenkins: A Detailed Comparison

 Jenkins is no longer the go-to tool for all CI implementations.
 CircleCI, TeamCity, TravisCI, Spinnaker, etc., have made it into the market, and more teams are opting for them to overcome the shortcomings of Jenkins.

 This article will compare Jenkins with one of the most promising tools in the same domain, CircleCI.

 What is CircleCI?

 CircleCI reduces the overhead of having a dedicated server as it is cloud-based.
 The enterprise version is also low on maintenance.
-The cloud-based platform offers credit-based plans that are scalable and help in deploying applications faster.
+The cloud-based platform offers scalable credit-based plans that help deploy applications faster.

-- Serves around 30000 clients and is capable of running a million tasks per day.
+- Serves around 30,000 clients and can run a million daily tasks.